National Standards Listing

 The UK Human Equine Interaction Register (HEIR)

-Managed by Equine Assisted Services Partnership CIC, this non-accredited register is open to EAS service providers, individuals or organisations, demonstrating the required standards.
+Managed by the Equine Assisted Services Partnership CIC, the membership body for the UK Equine Assisted Services sector, HEIR is a voluntary register for practitioners from physical and psychological therapies to learning outcomes.
+This register is open to EAS service providers, individuals or organisations, demonstrating the required five standards.

 Quality assurance